Whether it’s your first day on the job search or you’ve been doing it for a while, you might find yourself anxious about what lies ahead.

 Try to sit up straight, make direct eye contact and maintain a neutral facial expression that displays confidence.

-4. Mentally rehearse the questions you might be asked
+5. Mentally and verbally rehearse the questions you might be asked

-It’s always a good idea to mentally rehearse the questions you might be asked in an interview.
-While it may feel a little silly, rehearsing your responses ahead of time can help you be more relaxed during the actual interview.
+It’s always a good idea to mentally and verbally rehearse the questions you might be asked in an interview.
+Sure it may feel silly.
+But setting up in your mind, your responses to interview questions helps to train you mentally.
+Isn’t it better to respond to questions for which you have already thought through beforehand than to reply on-the-spot?
+Job interviews can be tricky.
+So, verbally rehearsing your responses ahead of time helps your lips, tongue and mouth to express your thoughts with ease.
+When you rehearse, you will be more relaxed during the actual interview.

 Some of the questions you should rehearse for your interview are: